Hollister High School (California): History

 The San Juan school district was created in 1852, and split off the Hollister school district in 1869.
 High school education in Hollister began in 1875 alongside the grammar school located at First Street and San Benito Street.
 Hollister school district built another schoolhouse in 1875, and expanded the original building in 1881.
 During this time, education was not mandatory nor was it free, and enrollment remained relatively low for years.
 Attendance increased as Hollister grew.

 A new school building was commissioned in 1908 and completed the following year, during Hollister's post-earthquake construction period that also built Hazel Hawkins Memorial Hospital and City Hall.
 This is still used as the main administration building.
 Further construction brought the O'Donnell Gym and Davis Library.
 But most of the facilities were destroyed in a fire in 1955, with only the administration offices surviving.
 Repairs were made, and further expansions over the years, including an extension to the library after 1980.

 In the 2000s there were more than 120 classrooms, with thousands of students and hundreds of faculty.

+In 2021, the San Benito High School District Board of Trustees voted to officially change the name of the high school from San Benito High School to Hollister High School.
+Juan Antonio Lara, Associated Student Body president explained at that meeting of the board that the block H worn on school athletic letter jackets was an "H" and was designed to reference Hollister, not the Haybalers mascot.
+He explained that everyone attending school refers to their school as "Hollister" high school and the name change would end confusion.